splunk/splunk-cloud-auth-js/packages/cloud-auth-client/README.md

     // The storage key name for managing URL redirect parameter data.
     // The default value for storage key is 'splunk-redirect-params-storage'.
     redirectParamsStorageName: 'splunk-redirect-params-storage',

+    // This setting specifies the tenant specific access token to set and return.
+    // Access tokens set for a specific tenant does not support token refresh.
+    tenant: 'pwnyfood'
 }
 ```